-- Lake Naivasha, Kenya, an official 'Ramsar Site' 30,000 ha, has turned into a shallow mudpool. - The wetland areas are facing commercial overexploitation.
-Flower farmers in the lake continue their production, despite the extreme water shortage that the area is facing.

-poor wetland management, especially unsustainable use of water resources, is the root cause of the totally drying up of wetlands in Africa.
+- Lake Naivasha, Kenya, an official 'Ramsar Site' 30,000 ha, has turned into a shallow mudpool during the 2009 drought. - The wetland areas are facing commercial overexploitation.
+Flower farmers in the lake continue their production, despite the extreme water shortage that the area is facing (Wetland International, 2009). - The falling water levels, pollution caused by agro chemicals and fertilizer residues, over-exploitation of fisheries poor wetland management, especially unsustainable use of water resources, is the root cause of the totally drying up of wetlands in Africa.